jasonhemann/21SP-CS5963/syllabus.md

 interests, to give you the opportunity to dig in as far as you wish, and (I hope) to spark in you an interest to continue to do more.

-This will not be a course that frustrates you, or expects prerequisites
+This will not be a course that frustrates you or expects prerequisites in order for you to enjoy.
+I plan to start with DrRacket 101 and go from there.

 # Purpose